linisme/Cipher.so/README.md

 ## Contribute?

 I am very glad for your contributes.
-Let's make this job more awnsome.
+Let's make this job awesome.

 Here is the contribute workflow from github: [Contribute Guide](https://github.com/openframeworks/openFrameworks/wiki/Code-Contribution-Workflow#workflow)